Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The original Five Napkin burger| ©Ross Bruniges

 The hamburger originated in the United States and Germany.
 That's why in their cities you can eat some of the best in the world.
-And New York is no exception.
 So tasting one of them is undoubtedly one of the activities you can't miss if you visit the Big Apple.

-In February, the cold season, eat a hot New York hamburger, because in few months can you enjoy it as much.
+In February, the cold season, eating a hot New York burger is one of the best plans.
 Do you know the saying: "good things come to slow cooking"?
-Well, in February, tourism is much lower and New York 's best restaurants have more time to dedicate to their creations.
+Well, in February, tourism is much lower and New York 's best restaurants have more time to devote to their creations.
 Believe me, it shows!

-10. Come to the Winter Jam winter sports event in Central Park.
+10. Come to Winter Jam in Central Park

 Central Park Winter Jam| ©Dave Bledsoe